cmu-sei/juneberry/docs/specs/report_configuration_specification.md

         "tp_threshold": <A float indicating the true-positive threshold to use when calculating the curves in this report>,
-        "stats_fqcn": <A string indicating which class to use in the Juneberry MetricsManager>, "curve_sources": <A dictionary of key:value pairs, where each key corresponds to a trained model and the value represents a dataset that was used to evaluate that model.
-A PR curve will be added to the figures for each model:dataset pair.> }
+        "stats_fqcn": <A string indicating which class to use in the Juneberry MetricsManager>, "curve_sources": <A list of dictionaries, where each dictionary in the list contains two keys:
+                          "model" and "dataset".
+A PR curve will be added to each figure for each dictionary in the list.>
+    }
 }
 ```